vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 You can see a list of available commands by running  `./vegawallet -h` on MacOS and Linux, or `vegawallet -h` on Windows.
 :::

-### Initialise the wallet
+### Initialise the software

-The `init` command (below) will initialise the wallet.
-This creates the folder, the configuration files, and default networks needed by the wallet to operate.
+The `init` command (below) will initialise the Vega Wallet software.
+This creates the folder, the configuration files, and default networks needed by the software to operate.

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">